On behalf of the Student of Engagement and the Student Engagement Coordinators at

 Travel procedures are those that are published at the time of travel per the office

 Constitution Template for Student Organizations

-Mission: Oakland Community College is committed to empowering our students to succeed, and
+Mission: OCC is committed to empowering our students to succeed, and advancing our community.

-Student LIFE Mission: Dedicated to maximizing student opportunities beyond the classroom by encouraging
+Student Engagement Mission: Dedicated to maximizing student opportunities beyond the classroom by encouraging

 critical thinking, civic engagement, and the development of leadership skills.